mfms-ncsu/Matroid-Parity/README.md

 All modules of the parity program are consolidated in `parpgm.p`.

 The function IncreaseMatching implements the algorithm of an earlier version of our paper.
-**Note:** This program is independent of the type of matroid (other types of matroids can be used if appropriate supporting routines for defining transforms, dependence graph adjacencies, etc. are provided.
+**Note:** This program is independent of the type of matroid.
+Other types of matroids can be used if appropriate supporting routines for defining transforms, dependence graph adjacencies, etc. are provided.

 The modules are also available in the following separate files.